Title II Retirement, Survivor, Disability Insurance (RSDI)

-Title II is an entitlement program financed with Social Security taxes paid by workers, employers, and self employed persons.
-RSDI stands for Retirement, Survivors, and Disability Insurance and is an acronym for the three of the types of benefits that SSA pays.
-These are earned benefits and the rates are determined by the wage earner’s work history are not affected by any other income, including federal funds such as AFDC-FC or SSI.
+Title II RSDI is an entitlement program financed with Social Security taxes paid by workers, employers, and self employed individuals.
+These are earned benefits and rates are determined by the wage earner’s work history and are not affected by any other income, including federal funds such as AFDC-FC or SSI.

 Foster children are entitled to benefits when they have a parent who is receiving RSDI or a parent is deceased that has earned enough income (determined by SSA) to allow payment of survivor’s benefits.
 Eligible beneficiaries are the wage earner’s biological children, adopted children, or dependent step-children.

 Once a child qualifies for RSDI benefits, eligibility continues until 18 or until 19 years if still in high school.
-When the child is approaching 18, SSA will send a notice three months before the youth turns 18 years advising the benefits discontinuance date.
-If the youth is still in high school on or after their 18th birthday, the SWC must provide a certified statement of attendance from the youth’s school providing an expected graduation date.
-Benefits may be continued if the youth is disabled as long as the disability was determined before the age of 22.
+SSA will send a notice three months before the youth turn 18, advising of the date benefits will be discontinued.
+If the youth is still in high school on or after their 18th birthday, the Analyst must provide a certified statement of attendance from the youth’s school providing an expected graduation date.
+Benefits may be continued if the youth is disabled, as long as the disability was determined before the age of 22.

 Disabled Adult Child (DAC)